Department of Sociology

 Advisors in the College of Liberal Arts

-There are two types of academic advisors in the College of Liberal Arts: College Advisors and Faculty Advisors.
+There are two types of academic advisors in the College of Liberal Arts: College Advisors and Faculty Mentors.
 Both types of advisors can assist you with your academic progress in different ways and you are able to meet with both types of advisors.

 College advisors